Introduction

 ///_ BEEP!
 The expression (<div.hilight/>) evaluates to: [div.hilight] of type ElementCollection

-You can see the expressions source, it's value (which you can right click on and assign to a temporary value to work with in most browsers) as well as the type of the value.
+You can see the expressions source, its value (which you can right click on and assign to a temporary value to work with in most browsers) as well as the type of the value.
 All of this had no effect on the evaluation of the expression or statement.

 Let's store the ElementCollection as a temporary value, temp1.